Reverse Mortgage Loan - Reverse Mortgage Lender

 While reverse mortgages can provide significant financial benefits, it's crucial to weigh the potential drawbacks.
 For instance, the equity on a home may decrease as interest accumulates, potentially leaving less for long-term care or impacting the inheritance left for family members.
 Homeowners also need to maintain property taxes, insurance, and maintenance to avoid foreclosure risks.
 Additionally, the death of the last borrower triggers the loan to become due, requiring heirs to either pay the balance or allow the lender to sell the home.

 Considering the pros and cons, reverse mortgages are not universally suitable for all retirees.
 The importance of obtaining professional advice cannot be overstated, as each individual's financial situation is unique.
 By carefully evaluating all aspects, seniors can make sensible financial decisions that align with their retirement goals, thereby ensuring they leverage their home equity most effectively and responsibly.
 To learn more or to see how much you can qualify for, please contact a reverse mortgage advisor today.
 Our advisors are available 7 days a week to assist you.
-We offer reverse mortgages in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Texas.
+We offer reverse mortgages in California, Connecticut, Florida, Georgia, New Jersey, New York, Pennsylvania and Texas.
 This material is not from HUD or FHA and has not been approved by HUD or a government agency.

 Kathleen Romeo